FabricMC/fabric/fabric-fluid-api-v1/README.md

 The [`FabricFlowableFluid`][fabricflowablefluid_java] class
 contains method that is executed when the player splashes on the fluid (like jumping).
-This method is useful to spawn particles and play splash sounds.
+This method is useful to spawn particles.

 `void onSplash(World world, Entity entity)`